lanshipeng/gin-gen-markdown/README.md

     build the document.
 Please refer to [api.go](https://github.com/lanshipeng/gin-gen-markdown/blob/master/api.go) for details.

-- The directory tree path can be specified with `mark_down` command line argument, and `prefix` command line argument specifies the file prefix or suffix to traverse.
+- The directory tree path can be specified with `mark_down` command line argument, and `prefix` command line argument specifies the file prefix or suffix to traverse, `domain` set the url path.
+If you do not set these variables, they will use the default values.

 ## Quick start